Hermann Remmele: Early years

-Born in Ziegelhausen near Heidelberg, Hermann Remmele was the son of a miller, and brother of the later president of Baden, Adam Remmele.
+Born in Ziegelhausen near Heidelberg, Hermann Remmele was the son of a miller.
+His brother, Adam Remmele, would go on to become the president of Baden.
 Remmele attended elementary school in Ludwigshafen and then trained as an iron turner.
 After a period as a wandering journeyman, he worked until the start of the First World War in 1914 in the profession for which he had trained.

 In 1897, Remmele became a member of the SPD, as well as the German Metal Workers' Union.
 In the years 1901 to 1914 he was an honorary representative and board member of the union's Mannheim, Darmstadt and Offenbach am Main branches.
 Remmele also became involved in leading the association of young workers in Mannheim and attended the SPD's Central Party School in Berlin in 1907/08.
 At the same time, he wrote for several social democratic publications.

 1914 to 1932

 From 1914 Remmele served in the First World War.
 In 1917, he co-founded the USPD.
 During the November Revolution he was a member of the Workers' and Soldiers' Council in Mannheim, and was one of the co-initiators of the Soviet Republic in Mannheim (1919).
-That same year he was USPD District Secretary for Baden and the Palatinate.
+That same year he was USPD District Secretary for the Republic of Baden and the Palatinate.
 He held the same position in Württemberg until the end of 1920.